cosminadrianpopescu/azul/README.md

 A tab is a currently opened environment.
 You will see the tabs in the bottom left of the status bar when starting the app with the default configuration.

-A newly create tab will contain a pane that will occupy all the available space.
-A pane occupying a single tab cannot be resized or moved.
-The pane is actually your shell programs waiting for commands or executting a command at any given time.
+A newly created tab will contain a pane that will occupy all the available space.
+A pane occupying all the space in a tab cannot be resized or moved.
+The pane is actually your shell program waiting for commands or executting a command at any given time.

 A tab can contain one or several embeded panes or floating panes.